 Welcome to Video Storytelling.
-This course is designed to teach advanced storytelling, shooting, and editing techniques for multimedia journalism in multiplatform environments.
-The course will teach you to recognize and understand the technical and aesthetic aspects of visual storytelling, and how to build successful visual narratives using a combination of still images, HD video, ambient audio, and natural voices.
+This course is designed to teach advanced storytelling, shooting and editing techniques for multimedia journalism in multiplatform environments.
+The course will teach you to recognize and understand the technical and aesthetic aspects of visual storytelling and how to build successful visual narratives using a combination of still images, HD video, ambient audio and natural voices.
 The course is constructed to prepare you for the "real world," in which you will apply the journalistic standards of truth, fairness and accuracy with the tools and techniques of multimedia journalism to tell compelling narratives in a professional environment.
+This course is not a "how-to" editing course.
+While we may discuss editing techniques in class, there is no step-by-step editing lessons.